AdobeDocs/experience-manager-65.de-DE/help/forms/using/create-letter.md

 ### Richten Sie die Anlagen ein {#set-up-the-attachments}

 1. Select **Add Asset**.
 1. In the Select Asset screen, tap the assets to attach with the letter and tap **Done**.
 Sie müssen die Anlagen zuerst in „Anlagen“ hochladen“.
-Es wird empfohlen, nur PDF- und Microsoft Office-Dokumente anzuhängen, aber auch Bilder anzuhängen.
+Es wird empfohlen, nur PDF- und Microsoft Office-Dokumente anzuhängen, aber Sie können auch Bilder anhängen.
 Weitere Informationen über das Hochladen von Assets in DAM finden Sie unter [Assets hochladen](/help/assets/managing-assets-touch-ui.md).
 1. To lock the order of the assets in the list so that the Claims Adjustor cannot change the order, tap **Lock Order**.
 Wenn Sie diese Option nicht aktivieren, kann der Schadensregulierer die Reihenfolge der Listenelemente ändern.
 1. To change the order of the assets, drag-and-drop an asset holding the reorder icon for an asset ( ![dragndrop](assets/dragndrop.png)).
 1. Tap **Edit** in front of an attachment and specify an attachment as Mandatory if you do not want the author to be able to delete it.
 Geben Sie eine Anlage als „Ausgewählt“ an, wenn sie in der CCR-Benutzeroberfläche vorausgewählt werden soll.